Branches of science: Social sciences

 Social science is the branch of science devoted to the study of societies and the relationships among individuals within those societies.
 The term was formerly used to refer to the field of sociology, the original "science of society", established in the 19th century.
-In addition to sociology, it now encompasses a wide array of academic disciplines, including anthropology, archaeology, economics, education, history, human geography, law, linguistics, political science, and psychology.
+In addition to sociology, it now encompasses a wide array of academic disciplines, including political science, economics, anthropology, communication studies, education, geography, history, law, linguistics, and psychology.

 Positivist social scientists use methods resembling those of the natural sciences as tools for understanding society, and so define science in its stricter modern sense.
 Interpretivist social scientists, by contrast, may use social critique or symbolic interpretation rather than constructing empirically falsifiable theories.
 In modern academic practice, researchers are often eclectic, using multiple methodologies (for instance, by combining both quantitative and qualitative research).
 The term "social research" has also acquired a degree of autonomy as practitioners from various disciplines share in its aims and methods.

 Applied sciences

 Applied science is the use of existing scientific knowledge to achieve practical goals, like technology or inventions.

 Within natural science, disciplines that are basic science develop basic information to explain and perhaps predict phenomena in the natural world.
 Applied science is the use of scientific processes and knowledge as the means to achieve a particularly practical or useful result.
-This includes a broad range of applied science-related fields, including engineering and medicine.
+This includes a broad range of applied science-related fields, including agricultural science, engineering & medicine.

 Applied science can also apply formal science, such as statistics and probability theory, as in epidemiology.
 Genetic epidemiology is an applied science applying both biological and statistical methods.